moment/momentjs.com/docs/moment/05-query/06-is-daylight-saving-time.md

 ---

-`moment#isDST` checks if the current moment is in daylight savings time.
+`moment#isDST` checks if the current moment is in daylight saving time.

 ```javascript
 moment([2011, 2, 12]).isDST(); // false, March 12 2011 is not DST